This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Finger spreads: Spread the thumb and first finger apart, then bring them back together.
 Spread the first finger and middle finger apart, then bring them back together.
 Do the same with the rest of the fingers.

-- Finger-to-thumb touches: Touch the person's fingertips to the pad of his thumb, one finger at time.
+- Finger-to-thumb touches: Touch the person's fingertips to the pad of his or her thumb, one finger at time.

 - Finger rotations: Roll each finger in a circle in one direction.
 Roll each finger in the other direction.
 Roll the thumb in each direction.